 The Wisconsin Retirement System (WRS) is a public trust established under state law as a governmental tax-qualified retirement plan.
 The funds of the trust can only be used for pension purposes.
 The WRS is a defined benefit plan, created to aid public employees in protecting themselves and their beneficiaries against the financial hardships of old age, disability, death, illness, and accident.
 The WRS provides retirement, disability, and death benefits to employees of the State of Wisconsin and employees of local government employers who elect to participate, and Milwaukee Public School District teachers.
-Employees of the City of Milwaukee and Milwaukee County do not participate in the WRS.
+The City of Milwaukee began participating in the WRS in 2024, and County of Milwaukee as of 2025.